wmayner/pyphi/README.rst

     open -a TextEdit ~/.bash_profile

-If this doesn't work because the file doesn't exist, then run `touch ~/.bash_profile` first.
+If this doesn't work because the file doesn't exist, then run ``touch ~/.bash_profile`` first.

 Now, you'll add three lines to the shell startup file.
-These lines will set the location where the virtual environments should live, the location of your development project directories, and the location of the script installed with this package. **Note:** The location of the script can be found by running ``which virtualenvwrapper.sh``.
+These lines will set the location where the virtual environments will live, the location of your development project directories, and the location of the script installed with this package, respectively. **Note:** The location of the script can be found by running ``which virtualenvwrapper.sh``.

-The filepath after the equals sign on second line will different for everyone. but here is an example:
+The filepath after the equals sign on second line will different for everyone, but here is an example:

 .. code:: bash